nh2/cabal/Cabal/doc/developing-packages.rst

 .. pkg-field:: extra-libraries: token list

+    A list of extra libraries to link with (when not linking fully static executables).

+.. pkg-field:: extra-libraries-static: token list

-    A list of extra libraries to link with.
+    A list of extra libraries to link with (when linking fully static executables).

 .. pkg-field:: extra-ghci-libraries: token list